 After You've Gone is a comedy series featuring the character Jimmy, whose mother-in-law has moved in with the family after his divorce.

-In the next scene, Jimmy wakes disorientated and under the influence of the overdose of tablets.
-In his drug-induced state, he is shown to be in a mellow and relaxed mood, demonstrating a comic softening of his more uptight attitude towards his
+next scene, Jimmy wakes disorientated and under the influence of the overdose of tablets.
+In his drug-induced state, he is shown to be in a mellow and relaxed mood, demonstrating a comic softening of his more uptight attitude towards his children and

 Ofcom considered Rule 1.10 (the abuse of drugs must generally be avoided before the watershed.)

 episode it is made clear that the character Jimmy chooses to exceed the recommended dosage of prescription medication.
 In reality, any abuse of painkilling medication carries the risk of very serious and even fatal side effects.
 In the scene, however,

 Jimmy is shown to experience only a relaxing of his inhibitions.
-The hallucinatory side effects of the overdose and his subsequent behaviour are accompanied by canned audience laughter which serves to emphasise the intended comedy
+The hallucinatory side effects of the overdose and his subsequent behaviour are accompanied by canned audience laughter which serves to emphasise the intended comedy of the situation.

 On this occasion, two of the clips included words that began with ‘f' and these were edited in such a way that the listener believed that he had heard the word 'fuck'.